18 Refreshing Mint Recipes

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-When life gives you mint, what do you make?
-Here I’ve gathered 18 delicious refreshing mint recipes that will delight you this summer!
+When life gives you fresh mint, what do you make?
+Here are 18 delicious, refreshing mint recipes that will delight you this summer!

-Plenty of cold drinks, colorful salads, pesto, sauces, all easy recipes perfect to use up a bunch of fresh and healthy mint leaves.
+Plenty of cold drinks, colorful salads, pesto, and sauces are easy recipes perfect for using up a bunch of fresh and healthy mint leaves.

 Top view of a glass full of mint water and ice over a white background.

-One of my favorite things about summer is the bounty of fresh mint that is just outside my doorstep.
-Those lovely green leaves are so versatile and add instantly more flavor, color and delicious smell to any drink or savory dishes.
+One of my favorite things about summer is the bounty of fresh mint just outside my doorstep.
+Those lovely green leaves are versatile and instantly add flavor, color, and a delicious smell to any drink or savory dish.

-I sprinkle mint on everything, I add it to fresh summer salads, to desserts, to smoothies, and I drink mint infused water all the time!
+I sprinkle mint on everything, add it to fresh summer salads, desserts, and smoothies, and I drink mint-infused water all the time!

-Mint will also add a fantastic twist to summer cocktails and is perfect packed into a mojitos for the upcoming al fresco parties.
+Mint will also add a fantastic twist to summer cocktails and is perfectly packed into mojitos for the upcoming al fresco parties.

-Along with its amazing clean taste, mint provides plenty of health benefits too.
-It’s packed with antioxidants, vitamin A, antibacterial and anti-inflammatory properties, and it’s great to soothe upset stomachs.
+With its amazing, clean taste, mint provides plenty of health benefits.
+It’s packed with antioxidants, vitamin A, antibacterial and anti-inflammatory properties, and it’s great for soothing upset stomachs.

 Not only is mint versatile in the kitchen and good for your health, but this perennial herb is also extremely easy to grow indoors in a pot on the windowsill.
-That means it’s economical, sustainable, and you don’t even need a garden.
+That means it’s economical and sustainable, and you don’t even need a garden.

-So, if you wonder what to do with a lot of fresh mint, I’m here to help with this roundup of refreshing easy recipes.
+So, if you wonder what to do with a lot of fresh mints, I’m here to help with this roundup of refreshing, easy recipes.
 And if you make mojitos, please give me a shout. ; )

 1. Mint pesto

-This bright, zesty mint pesto is loaded up with delicious fresh flavors.
-It’s easy to make in the food processor and perfect to toss it, scoop it, drizzle it, stir it into salads, soups, roasted veggies, potatoes and more!
-It’s also freezable in small convenient portions.
+This bright, zesty mint pesto is loaded with delicious fresh flavors.
+It’s easy to make in the food processor and perfect for tossing, scooping, drizzling, or stirring into salads, soups, roasted veggies, potatoes, and more!
+It’s also freezable in small, convenient portions.

 Top view of a glass jar full of mint pesto and fresh mint leaves in the background.